Kush (red panda): Escapes

 Kush is widely known throughout the Isle of Man for having escaped the wildlife park on multiple occasions.

-His first escape, in 2019, was prompted by a fallen tree in his enclosure, which formed a bridge by which he could leave.
+His first escape, in 2019, was facilitated by a fallen tree in his enclosure, which formed a bridge by which he could leave.
 He managed to evade his keepers for weeks before being recaptured.
 He escaped once more in 2020.

 Death

 On 30 October 2021, Kush experienced a sudden loss of co-ordination and was put under anaesthesia for investigation.
 Blood samples were taken and the anaesthetic was reversed, but his condition worsened.
 Despite nursing efforts by his keepers and further medical interventions the next day, it became clear that Kush was not going to survive, and so was euthanised.

 Red pandas typically have a lifespan of between eight and ten years, but have been known to live up to 15 years in captivity.
-Kush was considered by his keepers to be "still in his prime" and - as of 20 December 2021 - the cause of his rapid decline in health is unknown.
+Kush was considered by his keepers to be "still in his prime" and—as of 20 December 2021—the cause of his rapid decline in health is unknown.